WebberZone/autoclose/docs/02-acc-advanced/autoclose-metabox-and-close-dates.md

 ## How the scheduled close works

-When you save the post, the plugin reads both date fields and schedules two separate single events on the WordPress cron:
+When you save the post, the plugin stores both date fields as post meta:

-- A `autoclose_close_comments_pings_event` event with argument `comments` at the configured close-comments timestamp.
+- `_acc_comments_date` for the close-comments date.
-- A `autoclose_close_comments_pings_event` event with argument `pings` at the configured close-pings timestamp.
+- `_acc_pings_date` for the close-pings date.

-When the event fires, the plugin checks the post's current state and closes comments or pingbacks if they are not already `closed`.
-If the configured date is already in the past at the moment you save the post, the close runs immediately on the next cron pass.
+A single hourly `autoclose_close_dates_event` sweep applies every due date on the site, so the close happens at the first sweep after the time you set rather than to the exact minute.
+If the configured date is already in the past when you save the post, the close runs immediately on save.

-If you change either date and re-save the post, any previously scheduled event for that field is cleared and a new event is registered.
-This prevents stale events from firing after you have moved the date.
+Once a date has been applied the field is cleared, because the close has already happened.
+Change either date and re-save and the new date simply replaces the old one — there are no per-post events to go stale.

 ## Interaction with the global scheduled close

-The metabox schedules a one-shot cron event for a specific post.
+The metabox stores a date for a specific post, applied by the hourly close-date sweep.
 It runs alongside, not in place of, the global `acc_cron_hook` that closes comments by age.
-If the global cron closes comments on a post before the metabox-scheduled date arrives, the metabox event will not re-open them.
+If the global cron closes comments on a post before the metabox date arrives, the sweep will not re-open them.
 The metabox schedules the close; it does not protect against an earlier bulk close.

 If you want a post to keep its comments open until a specific date, the cleanest approach is to: